pingcap/docs-cn/tidb-lightning/tidb-lightning-physical-import-mode.md

     - TiDB Lightning earlier than v5.4.0 cannot import tables of `charset=GBK`.

-- When you use TiDB Lightning with TiCDC, not the following:
+- When you use TiDB Lightning with TiCDC, note the following:

     - TiCDC cannot capture the data inserted in the physical import mode.